Self-isolation (ERH & Handel)

 Self-isolation is mandatory

-The police and Public Health England have powers to detain individuals who do not comply with this guidance.
+The police and public health authorities have powers to detain and/or fine individuals who do not comply with this guidance.

-In the Intercollegiate Halls, failure to self-isolate when this is indicated will trigger paragraph 17.1 of the Licence Agreement:
+In the Intercollegiate Halls, failure to quarantine/self-isolate when this is indicated will trigger paragraph 24.1 of the Licence Agreement:

 - Read Next